ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 Before you start modifying the webpack configuration, first install some CKEditor 5 dependencies that you will need:

 <info-box>
   Create React App uses `style-loader` in version `0.23.1` which might cause issues during a building process.
-To avoid it, it's recommended to bump the version manually to `1.0.0` which is used in CKEditor 5 packages.
+To avoid it, it is recommended to bump the version manually to `1.0.0` which is used in CKEditor 5 packages.
 </info-box>

 ```bash